 - There are plenty of Dhaba with rooms & tent available for Rs 250/- to Rs.
 500/- per night.

 Day 2: Marhi to Sissu via Rohtang Pass

-After spending the night at Marhi, we started Day 2 with the steep climb of 900 mt to Rohtang Pass on cycle to be covered in 17 km of bad roads and heavy traffic.
+After spending the night at Marhi, we started Day 2 with the steep climb of 900 mt to Rohtang Pass on cycle covering 17 km of bad roads and heavy traffic.
 The rains only added to the chaos we already had.

-However, once we started, we realized it isn’t really difficult up to the pass.
-Strong will power, persistence and sticking to basics were all we needed to complete the climb.
+However, once we started, we realized it isn’t challenging up to the pass.
+Strong will power, persistence, and sticking to basics were all we needed to complete the climb.
 It was a sense of great achievement for me to reach my first pass at 4000 mt on my bicycle.

-We stayed at the house of lovely Nina Dorza whose hospitality was full of love and warmth.
-She fed us with some delicious home cooked foods which helped us with a good night sleep instantly to get ready for next day’s ride.
+We stayed at the house of lovely Nina Dorza, whose hospitality was full of love and warmth.
+She fed us with some delicious home-cooked foods which helped us with a good night’s sleep instantly to get ready for the next day’s ride.

 Day 2 – Important Tips

 - Never get too excited after reaching the pass.
-It is not even a midway and you need to ride more before calling it a day.
+It is not even midway, and you need to ride more before calling it a day.

 - There are temporary toilets 500 mt before the Rohtang Pass.